 Look into using travel rewards programs for the honeymoon

-If one of you is a member of a hotel, airline, or credit card rewards or cash back program, you might be able to save up enough from those to help defray some of your honeymoon costs.
+If one of you is a member of a hotel, airline, or credit card rewards or cash back program, you might be able to save up enough from those to help take on some of your honeymoon costs.
 You should examine the specific terms of the programs if you’re thinking of paying for a honeymoon with credit card rewards.

 Pros

-- The value of your rewards or cash back is immediately available to help offset your expenses
+- The value of your rewards or cash back is typically immediately available to help offset your expenses

 - You might be offered special deals or discounts as a member of a loyalty program